Logotype for Snam S.p.A.

 Executive summary

-• Adjusted EBITDA rose 5.3% and adjusted net income/net profit increased 8.5% year-over-year in H1 2025, driven by regulated revenues, associate contributions, and strong investments totaling €1.1 billion.
+• Adjusted EBITDA rose 5.3% and adjusted net income/net profit increased 8.5% year-over-year in H1 2025, with total revenues reaching €1,906 million (+5.9%), driven by regulated revenues, associate contributions, and robust gas demand.

-• Gas demand in Italy rebounded 6% year-over-year after four years of decline, with thermoelectric sector demand up 12% and LNG imports rising over 30%, now accounting for more than 30% of total imports.
+• Gas demand in Italy rebounded 6% year-over-year after four years of decline, with thermoelectric sector demand up 12% and LNG imports rising over 30%, now accounting for more than 30% of total gas imports.

-• Sustainability initiatives progressed: 32% of CapEx EU taxonomy-aligned, 61% SDG-aligned, sustainable finance at 86%, and 2025E Scope 1 & 2 emissions down 20% vs 2022.
+• Sustainability initiatives progressed: 32% of CapEx EU taxonomy-aligned, 61% SDG-aligned, sustainable finance at 86% of total, and Scope 1 & 2 emissions down 20% vs 2022.

 Financial highlights

-• Adjusted EBITDA reached €1,492 million (+5.3% yoy), adjusted net income €750 million (+8.5% yoy), and reported net profit €773 million (+21.9% yoy), driven by regulated revenues and associate contributions.
+• Adjusted EBITDA reached €1,492 million (+5.3% yoy), adjusted net income/profit €750 million (+8.5% yoy), and reported net profit €773 million (+21.9% yoy), supported by regulated revenues and associate contributions.

-• Investments totaled €1,122 million, in line with H1 2024.
+• Revenues grew to €1,906 million (+5.9% yoy); investments totaled €1,122 million, in line with prior year.

-• Net debt stood at €17,580 million, up €1,342 million from December 2024, with average cost of debt stable at ~2.5%.
+• Net financial debt rose to €17,580 million, mainly due to investments and dividend payments; average cost of debt stable at ~2.5%.

 • Cash flow from operations was €1,118 million, with EBITDA/FFO cash conversion at 78%.